okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 An app description is displayed on your integration tile in the OIN catalog.
 You can specify your app description in the **General Settings** > **App description** field from the OIN Manager.
 See the [OIN catalog](https://www.okta.com/integrations/) for examples of existing app descriptions.

 Prepare an app description that describes what your integration offers and the features supported.
 You can also provide value-added messaging for your integration.
-Your description needs to be less than 256 (???) characters.
+Your description needs to be less than 1023 characters.
+Depending on the browser screen size, your description may be truncated in the OIN integration tile from the catalog.
+However, your entire description is displayed in the Integration detail page.

 For example, the following is an app description for a fictitious app called Infinipoint:

 > Infinipoint enables enterprises of all sizes to automate cyber hygiene across their entire IT estate with unprecedented speed and scale.
-For the benefit of single-sign-on, Okta's Infinipoint integration gives your team the ability to securely manage and secure the organisation's IT assets.
+For the benefit of single-sign-on, Okta's Infinipoint integration gives your team the ability to securely manage and secure the organiation's IT assets.

 ## Use case guidelines